Thrymheim/Electronic-shop/README.md

 - **User Authentication:** Register, login, and logout functionality for users.
 - **Product Listings:** Browse through a wide range of electronic products with images, descriptions, and prices.
+- **Contact us page:** User can inform admin if they incounter a problem.
 - **Product Detail Page:** View detailed information about each product.
 - **Cart Functionality:** Add products to a shopping cart.
 - **Checkout Process:** Complete purchases through a simple checkout process.